home films tv biog news shop forum more all sites русский

 Ken Russell television

-Lady Chatterley is the wife of the crippled war hero.
-But her sensuality soon leads her to the gardener.
+Lady Chatterley (Joely Richardson) is the wife of the crippled First World War hero (James Wilby).
+But they are apart even when in the same room.
+Her frustration and sensuality soon leads her to the gamekeeper (Sean Bean).

 Passion is contrasted with sterility.

+Shirley Anne Field stands out as Mrs. Bolton, at times the loyal servant, and at others like a Mrs. Danvers from Hitchcock's Rebecca, understanding everything and playing a double game for her own gain.
+The novel's themes of sensuality and class are in the film, but as in Women in Love, the political theme is glossed over.
 Russell says "Lawrence frequently repeats his imagery.
 In Lady Chatterley there was a sequence which called for stallions.
-Well I'd done stallions already in The Rainbow, but I still had to convey the point Lawrence was making, so it was a question of coming up with a new way of presenting them...Nobody complains about Lawrence repeating himself, but if I did the critics would be after me at once" (from DVD notes).
-Russell's film is not particularly inspired.
-It is too restrained, and ultimately boring.
-Sean Bean and Joley Richardson (daughter of director Tony Richardson) are not particularly good.
-Russell regular Judith Paris has a role.
+Well I'd done stallions already in The Rainbow, but I still had to convey the point Lawrence was making, so it was a question of coming up with a new way of presenting them...Nobody complains about Lawrence repeating himself, but if I did they would be after me at once" (from DVD notes).
+Russell's film is professionally made, with some good photography, but it is not particularly inspired.
+It is too restrained, and ultimately lacks drive.
+Lawrence's witting can, if done badly, seem ponderous and Bean, Richardson and Wilby sound false at times- compare with the ease of Alan Bates, Glenda Jackson and Oliver Reed tackling Lawrence in Women in Love.
+Russell regular Judith Paris has a role as Mrs. Marshall- her many films with Russell include his filming of D.H.
+Lawrence's The Rainbow.
+Other regulars include Amanda Murray and Ben Aris, both in the Clouds of Glory films.

-Russell himself appears as does his wife and children.
-Xavier Russell is co-editor along with Alan Mackay and Ken operates the camera himself (credited as Alfred Russell).
+Russell himself appears as does his then wife Hetty Baynes (left, as Lady Chatterley's sister Hilda) and children.
+Xavier Russell is Supervising Editor with editor Alan Mackay and Ken Russell operates the camera himself (credited as Alfred Russell).
 He has long objected to the poor quality of cameramen.
 Russell co-wrote with the producer Michael Haggiag.
-Stills photographer is Tony Russell.
-There are various Russell themes: the Lawrence adaptation, steam trains, kites, a body sinking under the water, the man in a wheelchair, a woman framed by a halo hat (Savage Messiah, Aria).
+There are various Russell themes: the Lawrence adaptation, steam trains, kites, a body sinking under the water, the man in a wheelchair, a woman framed by a halo hat.

 Ken Russell's Treasure Island from 1995, a TV film of Robert Louis Stevenson's children's novel.
 The lad Jim Hawkins helps his mother at the inn, and one of their guests is pirate Billy Bones, but Bones is running from his former pirate mates, who deliver a black spot ultimatum.